-The Centre's object is to promote Australian studies in British and European universities, helping to cement intellectuall links between the two regions.
-Our staff are closely involved with the British Australian Studies Association and the European Association of Studies on Australia.
+The Centre's object is to promote Australian studies in British and European universities, helping to cement intellectual links between the two regions.
+Our staff are closely involved with the International Australian Studies Association (InASA) and the European Association of Studies on Australia.

-The Centre's public activities include lectures, conferences, seminars, briefings and literary readings and attract a diverse audience, helping to produce a more comprehensive, detailed and balanced perception of Australian politics, economics, life and culture than is popularly available.
+The Centre's public activities include lectures, conferences, seminars and literary readings and attract a diverse audience, helping to produce a more comprehensive, detailed and balanced perception of Australian politics, economics, life and culture than is popularly available.
 The Centre also administers scholarships and fellowships, offers undergraduate courses in Australian history, film and literature, MA modules in Australian Studies (history, politics, film and literature) and supervises MPhil and PhD research.

 To be kept informed about forthcoming events from the Menzies Centre, please sign up to our mailing list.

 The Menzies Centre is the most substantial centre for the study of Australian history and culture in Europe and one of the most significant in the world.
 It directly supports the research of three faculty staff with specialisms in Australian history, literature and film, the postdoctoral work of Menzies, Rydon and other Visiting Fellows, and more broadly it promotes Australia-related research and teaching undertaken across the various faculties of King’s College London.